javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ### No debug output appearing

-- Verify the environment variable is set correctly
+- Verify the setting or environment variable is correctly set to enable debug mode
+- Ensure your lint command is running and targeting files that match your configuration
 - Some shells may require `export ESLINT_PLUGIN_BOUNDARIES_DEBUG=1` before the command

 ### Too much output